nosas/blog/toonvision/object_detection/article.md

 - differentiate between object detection models (YOLO, R-CNN, SSD)
 - create an object detection model
-- extract detected objects from images and videos
+- extract objects from images and videos
 - build data pipelines to semi-autonomously grow a dataset (semi-supervised learning)

 The next article will cover image segmentation of ToonTown's streets, roads, Toons, Cogs, and Cog buildings.